The business newspaper sector is taken up by 4 players - The Wall Street Journal

-Since the data isn't useful then the only content that has much value would be the analytical articles but they usually have only 1 or 2 per day.
+Since the data isn't useful then the only content that has much value would be the analytical articles but they usually have only one or two per day.
 And the analytical articles they do publish also tend to be news-inspired.
-For example, the day before a Fed meeting you will find an article like "What will the Fed do?", which is a topic you would have probably read about plenty already.
-Therefore, the amount of content that actualy makes you money is pretty low.
+For example, the day before a Fed meeting you will find an article like "What will the Fed do?," which is a topic you would have probably read about plenty already.
+Therefore, the amount of content that actually makes you money is pretty low.
 Barron's is the exception.
 They have tons of analytical articles and they only publish weekly so the signal-to-noise ratio is much higher.

 Personal finance magazines

-Personal finance magazines generally split their content into two categories - active investing and personal finance.
-Although investing is technically a subtopic of personal finance, I put active investing (as opposed to passive investing via index funds) in it's own category for a couple of reasons.
-First, it covers a very specific body of knowledge and requires developing of a skill.
-And second, because it is a an ongoing activity which requires you to invest your time into beating the market.
-In my opinion an active investor is similar to a business owner in that he has to micromanage and make individual decisions.
+Personal finance magazines generally split their content into two categories: active investing and personal finance.
+Although investing is technically a subtopic of personal finance, I put active investing (as opposed to passive investing via index funds) in its own category for a couple of reasons.
+First, it covers a very specific body of knowledge and requires developing a skill.
+And second, because it is an ongoing activity which requires you to invest your time into beating the market, in my opinion an active investor is similar to a business owner, in that he has to micromanage and make individual decisions.